VictorFerraresi/gtmp-roleplay-base/README.md

     </entityFramework>
   </configuration>
   ```
+5. Go to the Package Manager Console and run `Update_Database`.
+It should create all the schema.

-5. Run `server/GTANetworkServer.exe` and see the results for yourself!
+6. Run `server/GTANetworkServer.exe` and see the results for yourself!